Reduce the Amount of Waste Going to Landfills

 -

 Many cities have adopted ordinances to either ban or impose a fee upon the distribution of single-use plastic bags.
-Cities in California have been very proactive in adopted ordinances.
-View the national list of cities and their local ordinances.
+In the St. Louis region, Edwardsville, IL, has implemented a single-use bag fee.
+Click here to view which states and municipalities have enacted bag bans.

 Trash Service Pickup

 The frequency of trash pickup positively correlates to the amount being hauled away to landfills.
-Change the pickup policy to one-per-week pick up instead of twice a week may reduce the amount of trash.
-Encouring a recycling pick up may reduce the amount of waste heading toward the landfill even further.
-To change the frequency of pick up, in accordance with Missouri Solid Waste Management Law, each city and county has the authority to develop and implement solid waste management plans.
+Changing the pickup policy to once-per-week pick up instead of twice may reduce the amount of trash.
+Adding recycling pick up will reduce the amount of waste heading toward the landfill even further.
+In accordance with Missouri Solid Waste Management Law, each city and county has the authority to develop and implement solid waste management plans.

 Other Waste Hazards Laws

 The Missouri Solid Waste Management Law requires landfills to regulate methane gases on site to ensure their neighbors are not adversely affected.
-View the Methane Gas Policy.
+View the Missouri Department of Natural Resources information on Solid Waste Landfill Monitoring and Reporting.

 The State of Missouri bans tires to be sent to the landfill.
-Scrap tires are either held on to or sent to the scrap tire collection center.
+Scrap tires are either held onto or sent to a scrap tire collection center.
 Find out more about Missouri’s Solid Waste Management Scrap Tires Ordinance.

 The EPA regulates the removal of old appliances such as window air conditioners, motor vehicle air conditioners, vending machines, icemakers, and refrigerators that rely on ozone-depleting refrigerants such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), or Freon.
-These metals must have a verification of refrigerant removal before arriving at its place for disposal.
+These metals must have a verification of refrigerant removal before arriving at a disposal location.

 -